myminseok/vmware-docs/multi-nic/README.md

 # Assigning multiple NICs on k8s pod on TKGm
-This has been test on TKC1.5.2 by following official doc [Implement Multiple Pod Network Interfaces with Multus ](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-cni-multus.html)
+This has been test on TKGm 1.5.2 by following official doc [Implement Multiple Pod Network Interfaces with Multus ](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-cni-multus.html)

 ## Scenarios